prody/ProDy-website/tutorials/nmwiz_tutorial/nmwiz.rst

 NMD files (extension :file:`.nmd`) are plain text files that contain at least normal mode and coordinate data.
 In addition to PCA, EDA, NMA, ANM, or GNM data, arbitrary vectors can be stored in NMD files.
-Following data fields are recognized:
+The following data fields are recognized:

   * **coordinates**: Coordinates must be provided in one line as a list of decimal numbers.
-Number of atoms in the system is deduced from size of this data line.
+The number of atoms in the system is deduced from size of this data line.
   * **mode**: Normal mode array.
 Each normal mode array must be provided in one line as a list of decimal numbers.
 Mode array may be preceded by mode index and mode length (square root of variance or inverse frequency).
-  * *title*: A title for the dataset.
+  * **title**: A title for the dataset.
-  * *names*: Atom names.
+  * **names**: Atom names.
 Default is "CA" for all atoms.
-  * *resnames*: Residue names.
+  * **resnames**: Residue names.
 Default value is "GLY".
-  * *chainids*: Chain identifiers.
+  * **chainids**: Chain identifiers.
 Default value is "A".
-  * *resids*: Residue numbers.
-If this data line if not found, residue numbers are started from 1 and incremented by one for each atom.
+  * **resids**: Residue numbers.
+If this data line if not found, residue numbers are assigned starting from 1 and incremented by one for each atom.
-  * *betas*: Beta factors.
+  * **betas**: Beta factors.
 Default value is 0 (zero).
 B-factors are used to color the protein representation.

 .. note::